 - Replace the batteries if the display is blank.
 If the digital display is scrambled, the thermostat could need to be replaced.

 - Ensure the button is on “heat” rather than “off” or “cool.”

 - Ensure the program is set to the right day and time and is scheduled to “run.”
 If you’re having a hard time overriding the setting, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will force the heating to start if thermostat settings are an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.